New: 2025 Travel Industry Trend Report | download for FREE >>

 Another thing they noticed was serving sizes.
 Starbucks Japan offers smaller sizes when compared to the US stores.

 But how about the service?
-We all know that Starbucks in the US and UK is very casual.
+We all know that Starbucks in the US and the UK is very casual.

 It is a standard practice for the staff to ask for the customer’s name and then shout it out once the order is ready.